 There are many issues related to the care and control of animals during disasters and emergencies.
 Federal and District law provide protection for pets and service animals during disasters and emergencies.
 The District has created an emergency preparedness plan for the protection, sheltering, and evacuation of domestic animals following passage of the federal Pets Evacuation and Transportation Standards Act.
-The Americans with Disabilities Act’s broad anti-discrimination provisions extend to emergency preparedness, response, and recovery efforts.

 13.2 Vector-Borne Infectious Disease Control